-Maria Adele Carrai is a Postdoctoral Fellow at the Princeton-Harvard China and the World Program (2017-18) and recipient of a Marie Curie Fellowship [PEGASUS]² at the Leuven Centre for Global Governance Studies – KU Leuven (2017-20).
+Maria Adele Carrai is a recipient of a three-year Marie Curie Fellowship [PEGASUS]² at the Leuven Centre for Global Governance – KU Leuven (2017-20) and a Fellow at Harvard University Asia Center (2018-19).
 Her research focuses on China’s legal history and how it affects the country’s foreign policy.
-As a fellow at the China and The World Program, she looks at China as a normative actor and its impact on the international economic and legal order, with a particular focus on the One Belt One Road.

 Maria Adele was trained as a sinologist and political scientist in Italy (University La Sapienza, Ca’ Foscari University, University of Bologna), the UK(Erasmus scholarship at the School of Oriental and African Studies) and China (Italian Minister of Foreign Affairs Scholarship).
 After having spent one year as visiting doctoral researcher at New York University Law School, she completed her Ph.D. in 2016 at the University of Hong Kong, where she was a recipient of the Hong Kong Government Ph.D.
 Fellowship, the Swire Scholarship, and the Award for Outstanding Research Postgraduate Student for 2015-16.
 She was a postdoctoral fellow at the Princeton-Harvard China and the World Program (2017-18), Max Weber Fellow in Law at the European University Institute of Florence (2015-17) and Global Hauser Fellow at the New York University Law School (2016-17).